kyma-project/kyma/docs/eventing/06-01-event-subscription.md

 type: Custom Resource
 ---

-The Subscription CustomResourceDefinition (CRD) is used to subscribe to events and a {more detailed description}.
+The Subscription CustomResourceDefinition (CRD) is used to subscribe to events.
 To get the up-to-date CRD and show the output in the yaml format, run this command:

 `kubectl get crd subscriptions.eventing.kyma-project.io -o yaml`

 ## Sample custom resource

-The following Subscription resource subscribes to an event called `sap.kyma.custom.commerce.order.created.v1`.
+This sample Subscription resource subscribes to an event called `sap.kyma.custom.commerce.order.created.v1`.

 > **NOTE:** Both the subscriber and the Subscription should exist in the same Namespace.